Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Clinical data shows Rybelsus achieves meaningful diabetes control, though weight loss effects are typically more modest than injectable semaglutide formulations.
 The PIONEER 4 trial demonstrated non-inferiority to liraglutide (Victoza) for A1C reduction while offering superior convenience (Pratley et al., Lancet, 2019).

 Wegovy earned FDA approval specifically for chronic weight management in 2021, marking the first new weight loss medication approved in nearly a decade.
-Built on Ozempic's foundation, Wegovy uses higher semaglutide doses optimized for weight reduction rather than diabetes control.
+Built on Ozempic's foundation, Wegovy uses higher semaglutide doses improved for weight reduction rather than diabetes control.

 Ideal Patient Profile: Adults with BMI ≥30 or BMI ≥27 with weight-related comorbidities who can afford the medication and want maximum weight loss potential.
 Particularly effective for patients who have failed other weight loss interventions.